kkruecke/cplus-documentation/notes/rvalue-forwarding-refs.rst

     int& f2(); // f2() returns an lvalue

-If an object is not an lvalue, an object whose address can be taken, it is termed an rvalue.
+If an object is not an lvalue, it is an rvalue.
 An rvalue is a temporary object whose lifetime does not extend past the current line\ |apos|\ s semicolon\.
 You cannot take the address of an rvalue.
-The address of an lvalue on the other hand can always be taken.
-For an in-depth explanation see `A Brief Introduction to Rvalue References <http://www.artima.com/cppsource/rvalue.html>`_.
-Below are some example of rvalue and lvalues:
+See `A Brief Introduction to Rvalue References <http://www.artima.com/cppsource/rvalue.html>`_.
+Below are some examples of rvalue and lvalues:

 .. code-block:: cpp

     int i; // lvalue
     int j = 8; // lvalue assigned rvalue

-    int f1(); // f1() returns an rvalue
+    int f1(); // f1() returns an rvalue.
+We can't do &f1().
     int& f2(); // f2() returns an lvalue
-    int&& f3(); // f3() returns an rvalue
+    int&& f3(); // f3() returns an rvalue.

     class X { //...};

-    X x1; // lvalue
+    X x1; // lvalue declared
     X f4(); // returns rvalue
     X& f5(); // returns lvalue